iasdev/home-track/README.md

 ## Features
 - Schedule normal tasks (they will repeat monthly / weekly many times)
-- Schedule "fast/priority" tasks (they will repeat in the next few days many times)
+- Schedule high priority tasks ("fast task") (they will repeat in the next days many times)
+- Schedule reminders (they wont repeat)
 - Re-schedule tasks (if they are expired in time)
-- Calendar panel to check next/pending tasks
+- Calendar panel to check next/pending tasks or reminders
-- Settings panel to backup/restore tasks data (and other tools)
+- Settings panel to backup/restore tasks data
+- Settings panel to check task and manage notifications storage (debugging purpose)

 ### Built with
 - Angular & Ionic & Capacitor